Islam in Kashmir

-Islam is the major religion which is practised in Kashmir, with 97.16% of the region's population identified as Muslims, as of 2014.
-The religion - Islam, came to the region with the arrival of Mir sayed Ali shah Hamdani a Muslim Sufi preacher from Central Asia and Persia, beginning in the early 14th century.the majority of Kashmiri Muslims are Sunni Muslims and Shias account for between 20% to 25% of Muslim Population, which are majorly residing in North and central Kashmir.
+Islam is the majority religion practised in Kashmir, with 97.16% of the region's population identifying as Muslims as of 2014.
+The religion came to the region with the arrival of Mir Sayyid Ali Hamadani, a Muslim Sufi preacher from Central Asia and Persia, beginning in the early 14th century.
+The majority of Kashmiri Muslims are Sunni Muslims.

 They refer to themselves as "Koshur" in their mother language.
-Non-Kashmiri Muslims in Kashmir include semi-nomadic cowherds and shepherds, belonging to the 𝙂𝙪𝙟𝙟𝙖𝙧𝙨 and Bakarwal communities.
+Non-Kashmiri Muslims in Kashmir include semi-nomadic cowherds and shepherds, belonging to the Gurjar and Bakarwal communities.

 Historical development

 Early period of Islamic contact

 During the 8th century, the Kingdom of Kashmir was subjected to several attacks aimed at its conquest.
 Several attempts to conquer Kashmir were made by the Arabs who had established themselves in Sindh (711-13 C.E), under the leadership of Muhammad bin Qasim.
 But Muhammad bin Qasim was recalled by the Umayyad Caliph to Damascus, thus averting the possible invasion.
 In the reign of Caliph Hisham (724-43 C.E), the Arabs again marched towards Kashmir under the leadership of ambitious and energetic leadership of the governor Junaid.
 Lalitaditya Muktapida (724–60 CE), the Raja (ruler) of Kashmir, defeated Junaid and overran his kingdom.
 However, this victory was not decisive as further attempts to invade were made by the Arabs, but Lalitaditya was able to stem the tide of these advances.
 A last attempt at the invasion of the Kashmir Kingdom was made by Hisham ibn 'Amr al-Taghlibi, the Governor of Sindh, appointed by Caliph Mansur (754-75 C.E).
 Though he reached as far as the southern slopes of the Himalayas, which were a part of the Kashmir Kingdom, he failed to enter and occupy the valley.

 After the Arabs, it was the Ghaznavids who attempted to conquer Kashmir.
-Mahmud of Ghazni, defeated Raja Jaipal (1002 C.E), the ruler of Waihand (near Peshawar, in modern-day Pakistan).Anandpal, the son and successor of Jaipal, also suffered a crushing defeat at the hands of Mahmud in 1009 C.E., and died a few years later.
-Anandpal's son Trilochanpala, whose power of influence was now confined only to the Salt Range, appealed to Samgrāmarāja (1003-28 C.E), the king of Kashmir, for help against Mahmud.
+Mahmud of Ghazni, defeated Raja Jaipal (1002 C.E), the ruler of Hindu Shahi (near Peshawar, in modern-day Pakistan).
+Anandpal, the son and successor of Jaipal, also suffered a crushing defeat at the hands of Mahmud in 1009 C.E., and died a few years later.
+Anandpal's son Trilochanpala, whose power of influence was now confined only to the Salt Range, appealed to Samgrāmarāja (1003–28 C.E), the king of Kashmir, for help against Mahmud.
 A large army contingent was sent by Samgramaraja, who joined Trilochanpala's forces, however their combined forces were defeated by Mahmud in 1014 C.E.
 Mahmud advanced towards Kashmir and tried entering the kingdom via the Toshamaidan Pass.
 His progress was checked by the strong Loharkot Fort, which he besieged for a month.
 Owing to the heavy snowfall, which cut off Mahmud's communications, he was compelled to retreat.
-However, the Sultan again set out to invade Kashmir in September–October, 1021 C.E, but was again compelled to retreat due to bad weather conditions.
+However, the Sultan again set out to invade Kashmir in September–October 1021 C.E, but was again compelled to retreat due to bad weather conditions.